-Companies Can Harness Behavioural Science to Encourage Greener Choices
+Companies Can Harness Behavioural Science To Encourage Greener Choices

-(MENAFN- Wallis Public Relations) As COP28 approaches, the initiative emphasizes the need to cut emissions by 43% by 2030.
+As COP28 approaches, the initiative emphasizes the need to cut emissions by 43% by 2030.
 Despite the focus on sustainability since the Paris Agreement seven years ago, turning intentions into actions remains a challenge as people are struggling to balance their desire for eco-friendliness with their old habits.
-Considering this "attitude-behaviour gap," businesses in the Middle East can play a role in helping employees make a change by adopting sustainable practices, especially in areas like travel.
+Considering this“attitude-behaviour gap,” businesses in the Middle East can play a role in helping employees make a change by adopting sustainable practices, especially in areas like travel.

 Companies aiming to convince their employees to embrace sustainable travel face an uphill battle.
 While the importance of reducing carbon footprints is widely recognized, persuading individuals to make substantial, often disruptive changes that may entail financial costs, comfort sacrifices, or time investments has proven difficult.